crweiner/hacktoberfest-swag-list/README.md

   - Special Prices
     - Most innovative/Unique PR - Devtron Swag Pack + Cool electronic Gadgets
     - Maximum number of PRs - Devtron Swag Package + Cool electronic Gadgets
-- **How to sign up**: Join our [Discord Community](https://discord.com/invite/jsRG5qx2gp) and send the PR link in #Contrib channel with **hacktoberfest** tag.
+- **How to sign up**: Join their [Discord Community](https://discord.com/invite/jsRG5qx2gp) and send the PR link in #Contrib channel with **hacktoberfest** tag.
 - **Notes**: We do accept [documentation fixes](http://docs.devtron.ai/) and [content creation](https://github.com/devtron-labs/devtron/blob/main/COMMUNITY_CONTRIBUTIONS.md) PRs for Devtron.
-Please check our [Hacktoberfest Repository](https://github.com/devtron-labs/hacktoberfest2021) for all the detailed contribution guidelines and feel free to ping us in our Discord Community if you have any queries.
+Please check their [Hacktoberfest Repository](https://github.com/devtron-labs/hacktoberfest2021) for all the detailed contribution guidelines and feel free to ping us in our Discord Community if you have any queries.

 ### E